ryannathanwilson/portfolio_sveltekit/src/routes/blog/210915-python-snippets-technical-interview-reference.md

 title: PYTHONIC CODE SNIPPETS - TECHNICAL INTERVIEW REFERENCE
 date: "2021-09-15"
 author: Ryan N Wilson
-description: Lorem ipsum alsdkfjal;sdjf asdlfja;sdalksd;fj
+description: "As I practice solving problems on LeetCode.com I wanted to keep track of pieces of syntax I find to be useful that let Python shine:
+Lists are great for stacks.
+For queues use deques..."
 categories:
-    - python
+    - Python
-    - coding problems
+    - Coding problems
 ---
 As I practice solving problems on LeetCode.com I wanted to keep track of pieces of syntax I find to be useful that let Python shine:

-LISTS
+## LISTS

 Lists are great for stacks.
 For queues use deques.